reneang17/gitter/README.md

 Enjoy!

-This repo creates and commits for you a template to develope a python package on github.It features awesome development practices: test, setup.py, requirements.txt, and travis continuous integration support.
+To summarize, clone this repo and run, se details below, _git_starter.py.
+To initialize a project, with a MIT Licence, REAME.md, notebooks, .gitnore, a package, installed (setup.py, requirements.txt), create a test module, smoke test package, and add travis continuous integration support.

-## Instributions
+## How to use.

 0 .- (Only once) Fork and clone this repo to your local computer, open _git_starter.py, customize the following settings